JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/usage.md

 ## Display modes

-There are several useful output representations for intervals, some of which we have already touched on.
-The display is controlled globally by the `setdisplay` function, which has the following options, specified by keyword arguments (type `?setdisplay` to get help at the REPL):
+There are several useful output representations for intervals.
+The display is controlled globally by the [`setdisplay`](@ref) function, which has the following options:

-- `format`: interval output format
+- interval output format:

-    - `:standard`: output of the form `[1.09999, 1.30001]`, rounded to the current number of significant figures
+    - `:standard`: output of the form `[1.09999, 1.30001]`, rounded to the current number of significant figures.

-    - `:full`: output of the form `Interval(1.0999999999999999, 1.3)`, as in the `showfull` function
+    - `:full`: output of the form `Interval(1.0999999999999999, 1.3)`, as in the `showfull` function.

-    - `:midpoint`: output in the midpoint-radius form, e.g. `1.2 ± 0.100001`
+    - `:midpoint`: output in the midpoint-radius form, e.g. `1.2 ± 0.100001`.

-- `sigfigs`: number of significant figures to show in standard mode
+- `sigfigs :: Int` keyword argument: number of significant figures to show in standard mode.

-- `decorations` (boolean): whether to show [decorations](decorations.md) or not
+- `decorations :: Bool` keyword argument: whether to show [decorations](decorations.md) or not.

 ```@repl
 using IntervalArithmetic